 In previous years CXO has collected surface geochemistry on a number of tenements, collected IP and VTEM datasets over Mt Riddock and completed RC drilling at Copper Royals and Virginia targeting copper mineralisation.

-During the 2015 reporting year exploration work on the Albarta North Project has been limited whilst the company focused on its Jervois and South Australian Projects.
-Work undertaken was limited to desktop studies including detailed magnetic modelling by CSIRO for new target generation.
+During this reporting year exploration work on the Albarta North Project has been limited whilst the company focused on its Lithium Projects in the Bynoe area of the Northern Territory.